 EAN-13 Barcode: Complete Guide to International Retail Standards

 The EAN-13 barcode is the most widely recognized product identification system in the world.
 Walk into any retail store across Europe, Asia, or the Americas, and you'll find these distinctive black and white bars on virtually every product.
-Understanding how EAN-13 works is essential for anyone involved in retail, manufacturing, or supply chain management.
+If you sell physical goods, you need to know how EAN-13 works.

 What is an EAN-13 Barcode?

 EAN-13 stands for European Article Number with 13 digits, though the standard is now called International Article Number to reflect its global adoption.
 This linear barcode encodes exactly 13 numeric digits that uniquely identify products worldwide.
-The system was developed by GS1, the global standards organization, and represents the international expansion of the original UPC system created in North America.
+The system was developed by GS1, the global standards organization, and is the international version of the original UPC system created in North America.

-The barcode consists of black bars and white spaces of varying widths, each representing different numeric values.
-What makes EAN-13 special is its standardized structure that ensures every product has a unique identifier recognized by retail systems globally.
-This universality has made it the backbone of modern retail operations.
+The barcode is made up of black bars and white spaces of varying widths, each representing different numeric values.
+What makes EAN-13 special is its standardized structure that gives every product a unique identifier recognized by retail systems globally.
+That universality has made it the backbone of modern retail operations.

 Technical Specifications and Structure

 An EAN-13 barcode encodes information through a specific structure that balances data capacity with scanning reliability.
-The 13 digits are divided into four main components:
+The 13 digits break down into four main components:

 Country or Number System Code (2-3 digits): This prefix identifies the country where the manufacturer registered, not where the product was made.
 For example, codes starting with 00-13 represent the USA and Canada, 30-37 represent France, and 40-44 represent Germany.